Rosianne Cutajar: Political career

 Elected to Malta's House of Representatives in 2017, Rosianne Cutajar worked on the introduction of legislation for civil rights, gender and equality in Malta, as well as the updating of existing laws.
 She has spoken out on a number of social, policy and bio-ethical concerns.
 Cutajar’s portfolio included the drafting of a new equality law which is still currently pending.
-She was also involved in Malta's Gender Balance Reform,2,158 the drafting of Malta’s National Action Plan against Racism and Xenophobia (NAPRAX), the updating of Malta's divorce laws, the securing of financial commitment towards Malta's first-ever LGBTIQ+ Community Hub, as well as securing Malta's winning bid for the hosting of EuroPride 2023.
+She was also involved in Malta's Gender Balance Reform, the drafting of Malta’s National Action Plan against Racism and Xenophobia (NAPRAX), the updating of Malta's divorce laws, the securing of financial commitment towards Malta's first-ever LGBTIQ+ Community Hub, as well as securing Malta's winning bid for the hosting of EuroPride 2023.
 Cutajar worked on IVF legislation, the lowering of the voting age threshold to sixteen, action against domestic abuse, opened up the debate on a regulatory framework for prostitution, as well as working on a reform to decriminalise the responsible personal use of cannabis.
 Cutajar has also been responsible for the launch of a 24/7 helpline for victims of domestic violence.

 In the 2022 elections, Rosianne Cutajar did manage to get elected into parliament while obtaining 2,158 first count votes on the 6th district.
 She was faced with harsh criticism from the PN party with allegations amounting to tax evasion.

 Prior to her election to the Parliament of Malta, she was the first youngest female mayor of Qormi – one of Malta’s largest localities, a position she held for two consecutive terms.

+In 2026, Cutajar was appointed Minister for Equality and Civil Rights after the Maltese Labour Party won it fourth consecutive General Election in May 2026.